dmcpatrimonio/operative-history/paper.md

 # Architecture as process, history as fragments #

+Where Tafuri, Muratori, and Rossi all stand together (against Zevi).

+First, we discuss the difference between the practice of architecture and architectural history, according to Tafuri.
+For this, we have to agree that the built environment is an object (artifact = historical source) that provides evidence of a process (urban facts = reconstructed historical narrative).
+History makes a critique (analysis) that results in a necessarily fragmentary narrative, whereas design makes a product (synthesis) that must strive to be a whole solution to its problem.

+The historical narrative is necessarily a fragment because it is limited by the survival of sources and their provisional interpretation.
+Architectural history requires, according to Tafuri, some form of disciplinary training; nevertheless, it is purely a form of history, not a form of (making) architecture.

 - Concepts and methods
   - 2 kinds of historicism: Avant-garde teleology of history and Crocean 'philosophy as history';